najamoe/Conways-Game-of-life/README.md

 This repository contains an implementation of Conway's Game of Life written in javascript.
 The game is played on a two-dimensional grid of cells, each of which can be in one of two states: alive or dead.
 The game follows four simple rules:

-Underpopulation: Any live cell with fewer than two live neighbors dies, as if by underpopulation.
+1. Underpopulation: Any live cell with fewer than two live neighbors dies, as if by underpopulation.
-Survival: Any live cell with two or three live neighbors lives on to the next generation.
+2. Survival: Any live cell with two or three live neighbors lives on to the next generation.
-Overpopulation: Any live cell with more than three live neighbors dies, as if by overpopulation.
+3. Overpopulation: Any live cell with more than three live neighbors dies, as if by overpopulation.
-Reproduction: Any dead cell with exactly three live neighbors becomes a live cell, as if by reproduction.
+4. Reproduction: Any dead cell with exactly three live neighbors becomes a live cell, as if by reproduction.
-The initial pattern of live and dead cells is defined by the user or generated randomly.
+5.

 The game progresses in discrete steps, called generations.
 Each generation is determined by applying the above rules simultaneously to every cell in the current generation.